-In 1984, the Ronald McDonald House of Augusta opened its doors and its heart to care for families with seriously ill children hospitalized at the Children's Hospital of Georgia, at Georgia Regents Medical Center, and other local treatment facilities.
-The ten (10) bedroom House provided a much needed respite for families after spending long hours with their critically ill children, and helped ease some of their financial burdens.
-The House now offers eleven (11) bedrooms to families each night, serving over 600 families each year.
+In 1984, the Ronald McDonald House of Augusta opened its doors and its heart to care for families with seriously ill children hospitalized at the Children's Hospital of Georgia and other local treatment facilities.
+The ten (10) bedroom House provided a much needed retreat for families after spending long hours with their critically ill children, and helped ease some of their financial burdens.
+In February 2015, we moved into a new House that has twenty three (23) bedrooms with bathrooms for families each night.
+We now serve over 1,200 families each year.

 In 2005, RMHCAugusta partnered with local McDonald's Owner/Operators to offer scholarships to local high school seniors to continue on with higher education.
 Each year, twenty (20) seniors each receive a $1,000 scholarship to help with college expenses.